apollo-server-integrations/apollo-server-integration-h3/examples/README.md

 pnpm example:websocket
 ```

-The server is configured to listen for WebSocket connections on the `/_ws` path and to serve the Apollo Sandbox (and the GraphQL http endpoint) on the `/` path.
-(It is currently not possible to serve both the WebSocket and the HTTP endpoint on the same path, see [this h3 issue](https://github.com/unjs/h3/issues/719).)
+The server is configured to listen for WebSocket connections on the `/ws` path and to serve the Apollo Sandbox (and the GraphQL http endpoint) on the `/ws` path.
+(It is currently not possible to serve both the WebSocket and the HTTP endpoint on the root path, see [this h3 issue](https://github.com/unjs/h3/issues/719).)
-So you need to change the `Subscriptions` endpoint in the Apollo Sandbox to `ws://localhost:3000/_ws` to connect to the WebSocket.

 Then test the WebSocket connection by running the following query: